Even with health insurance, some health-related expenses aren’t covered.

-What Can You Use A Healthcare Card For?
+What Can You Use the Card For?

 - Plastic surgery

-CareCredit works with a wide variety of providers and services for you or your pet, including:
+CareCredit works with a wide variety of providers and services for you and your pet, including:

 - Cosmetic procedures